 - The manufacturer of a faulty product on the property

-Wingate, Russotti, Shapiro & Halperin, LLP has secured financial settlements for many New York residents in premises liability claims.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP has secured financial settlements for many New York residents in premises liability claims.
 Here are some of the most common damages your premises liability claim will pursue:

 - Current and future medical bills